urbanjost/M_intrinsics/docs/intrinsics.md

 integer :: i, count

   ! basics
-   ! print a string with a new-line embedded in it string='This is record 1.'//nl//'This is record 2.' write(*,'(a)') string
+   ! print a string with a newline embedded in it string='This is record 1.'//nl//'This is record 2.' write(*,'(a)') string

-   ! print a new-line character string write(*,'(*(a))',advance='no') &
+   ! print a newline character string write(*,'(*(a))',advance='no') &
       nl,'This is record 1.',nl,'This is record 2.',nl